Mauricio Dubon Player Props: Astros vs. Nationals

 Mauricio Dubon At The Plate

-- Dubon has 13 doubles, a triple, two home runs and eight walks while hitting .300.
+- Dubon leads Houston with a slugging percentage of .410, fueled by 17 extra-base hits.

-- Among the qualifying batters in baseball, he ranks 12th in batting average, 99th in on-base percentage, and 104th in slugging.
+- He ranks 13th in batting average, 105th in on base percentage, and 103rd in slugging among the qualifying hitters in baseball.

-- He has hit a long ball in two of 51 games played this year, and in 0.9% of his plate appearances.
+- He has hit a long ball in three games this season (5.8%), homering in 1.3% of his chances at the plate.

-- In 12 games this year (23.5%), Dubon has picked up an RBI, including two games with multiple runs batted in.
+- Dubon has driven in a run in 13 games this year (25.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.